EduDose

 Which part of the following sentence contains a grammatical error?

-It should be ‘who’ in place of ‘that’ in the first part of the sentence.
+It should be ‘is’ in place of ‘are’ in the second part of the sentence because the subject ‘The only bad thing’ is a singular subject.

 Which part of the following sentence contains a grammatical error?